mozilla/glean/docs/user/reference/general/initializing.md

 }
 ```

 The Glean Kotlin SDK supports use across multiple processes.
-To configure this you call `initialize` as usual from your main process.
-From the secondary process you can call `initialize` again with the `dataPath` parameter.
-This allows you to store data locally in a separate location for the secondary process.
+This is enabled by adding a `dataPath` value to the `Glean.Configuration` object passed to `Glean.initialize`.
+You **do not** need to pass a `dataPath` for your main process.
+This configuration should only be used by a non-main process.

-Requirements for a secondary process
+Requirements for a non-main process
-- `initialize` must be called from the main thread
+- `Glean.initialize` must be called from the main thread.
-- The reserved data path `glean_data` cannot be used
+- The default `dataPath` for Glean is `glean_data`.
+If you try and use `glean_data`, `Glean.initialize` will fail and throw an error.

-**Note**: When initializing from a secondary process with a specified data path, the lifecycle observers will not be set up.
+**Note**: When initializing from a non-main process with a specified `dataPath`, the lifecycle observers will not be set up.
 This means you will not receive otherwise scheduled baseline or metrics pings.

 ### Consuming Glean through Android Components